 Future-proofing the score

-But what happens when a new vulnerability arrives on the scene, or we want to account for a known risk factor that is not easy to see in the data we have?
+What happens when a new vulnerability arrives on the scene, or when we want to account for a known risk factor that is not easy to see in the data we have?

 From a data science perspective, this creates a quandary.
 We might know that expert security researchers are saying such vulnerabilities are a major problem.
 We might see reports in the news of attacks that have the hallmarks of the vulnerability.
 But compared with the rest of the inputs in the model, there’s a relatively tiny amount of actual data to support a scoring mechanism.
 Without lots of data, it’s hard to do data science.